danielnoam/portfolio/content/games/school-these-shits/content.md

 <div class="project-card">

 ## Overview
 "School These Sh*ts" is a fast-paced "shooter" where players take on the role of an unconventional teacher.
-Armed with textbooks as projectiles and momentum-based movement, the player must race against time to help students overcome various obstacles and achieve a 70% class success rate before the bell rings.
-The game combines precision throwing mechanics with strategic time management across a diverse school environment.
+Armed with textbooks as projectiles and momentum-based movement, the player must race against time to help students overcome various obstacles and ensure at least 70% of the student body succeeds before the bell rings.
 </div>

 <div class="project-card">

 ## Core Design Elements
 ### Gameplay Mechanics
-- Momentum-based movement system rewarding skillful navigation and mastery
+- Momentum-based movement system rewarding skillful navigation and mastery.
-- Precision-focused book throwing mechanic requiring careful aim and timing
+- Precision-focused book throwing mechanic requiring careful aim and timing.
-- Various student obstacles requiring creative problem-solving, from retrieving lost items to freeing students from lockers
+- Various student obstacles requiring creative problem-solving, from retrieving lost items to freeing students from lockers.

 <div class="image-gallery">
     <figure>